Vandenvin/webpack-started-template/README.md

 Webpack started template

+Before code need
+- copy all files in new project
-Before code need in terminal: npm install
+- in terminal: npm install